-Jay: And she was just the worst driver and at some point, like my dad just said, you need to not drive cars.
-It’s just too scary.
+Jay: And she was just the worst driver and at some point, like, my dad just said, “You need to not drive cars.
+It’s just too scary.”
 Oh, you know, like, I think on one of their driving day lessons, she put the car through the living room of somebody’s home.
-And and, you know, the people, like, invited them in for tea.
+And, you know, the people, like, invited them in for tea.

 And my dad was sitting there bleeding with, you know, with a scalp laceration.

 Chris: And that’s why you got into plastic surgery and became a doctor.
-You’re like, my mom’s probably going to end up hitting something.
-And it’s like I take care of her.
+You’re like, my mom’s probably going to end up hitting something else, I gotta take care of her.

-Jay: So that was really hard to play hockey.
-You need parental involvement of epic levels.
-Yeah, and I love skating.
+Jay: So, that was really it.
+To play hockey, you need parental involvement of epic levels.
+And I love skating.
 I loved hockey.
-It’s.
 I still do.
-I just, you know, I just can’t you know, I can’t sustain those injuries now as a as a plastic surgeon, an injury for me just takes me out of action.
+I just, you know, I just can’t, you know, I can’t sustain those injuries now as a plastic surgeon, an injury for me just takes me out of action.

 Chris: Yeah.
 That’s your livelihood and everything.

 Jay: It is.
 And I got to stay healthy.
 I don’t jump out of planes.
-I, I ski.
-Still, my wife just cringes every time she sees me on the slopes.
-But, you know, you can’t you know, you can’t be a Faberge egg.
+I ski still.
+My wife just cringes every time she sees me on the slopes.
+But, you know, you can’t, you know, you can’t be a Faberge egg.
 But at the same time, you know.

 Chris: You went from jumping out of a plane to skiing.
-I mean, that’s a big drastic I mean, tumbling plane, you know, hitting the ground only once.
+I mean, that’s a big drastic, I mean, jumping out of a plane, you know, hitting the ground only once.

 Jay: Like it’s unnatural.